 the juice of a lemon

-To prepare the orange marmalade, punzecchiare oranges with the tines of a fork.
-Put them in water for three days in a basin of water.
+To prepare the orange marmalade, wash the fruit carefully. and eliminate petiole and leaves.
+Prick oranges with the tines of a fork, not too deep, as you see in VIDEO RECIPE.
+Soak them for three days in a basin of water.
 Change the water twice a day: every morning and every evening.
 I suggest you hold the oranges in a room where there is no heating.
-Like this, oranges lose the bitter taste and you can make jam using the skins.
-On the fourth day, eliminate the ends of oranges, remove the seeds, cut the fruit in half and then make thick slices about half a centimeter.
-If you prefer, you can make even thinner slices, with all the zest.
+Staying in the water will cause the oranges to lose their bitter aftertaste and you can make the jam using the zest.
+On the fourth day, eliminate the ends of oranges, cut the fruits into slices and then into coarse pieces.

-When the marmalade is ready, turn off the heat and add the vanilla extract and rum.
-Mix well and pour the hot jam into jars (previously sterilized in boiling water), coming to cover up to half a centimeter from the edge.
+When the marmalade is ready, turn off the heat and pour the boiling jam into the jars, filling them up to half an inch from the edge.
 Close the jars with care, flip it over, and lay them on a plane.
 Allow to cool, without moving them or touch them, all night.
-The heat will create a vacuum that will seal the jars that, Like this, They can be stored for about a year.
-Have fun!
+The heat will create a vacuum that will seal the jars.
+Like this, you can store Sicilian orange jam for about a year.
+Good breakfast!